Boston Air Route Traffic Control Center: Center Weather Service Unit

-The CWSU (Center Weather Service Unit) is a Joint Aviation Weather Support Team composed of on-site NWS (National Weather Service) meteorologists and an STMC (Supervisory Traffic Management Coordinator)/TMC (Traffic Management Coordinator) assigned to the WC (Weather Coordinator) Position.
-The purpose of the CWSU is to provide weather consultation and advice to managers and staff within ZBW and to other FAA (Federal Aviation Administration) facilities.
+The Center Weather Service Unit (CWSU) is a Joint Aviation Weather Support Team composed of on-site National Weather Service (NWS) meteorologists and a Supervisory Traffic Management Coordinator (STMC) or Traffic Management Coordinator (TMC) assigned to the Weather Coordinator (WC) position.
+The purpose of the CWSU is to provide weather consultation and advice to managers and staff within ZBW and to other Federal Aviation Administration (FAA) facilities.

 Flight Data Communications Unit

 The purpose of this unit is to provide data processing and monitor all flight plan related entries into the En Route Automatiom Modernization (ERAM) computer system.
 These flight data messages are exchanged with other air traffic facilities and occasionally require format and content corrections.